 Besides Nike and Adidas, brands like Anta follow close behind, with the rest of the market share divided between Li Ning, New Balance, Under Armour and others.
 This is an indication that foreign brands take priority but also that there is room for more.
 Under Armour only has a market share of 0.3% but on its Q3 earnings call in 2016, the company stated that they were on track to double their earnings of the previous year in China of $80 million.

 The use of basketball star Steph Curry as a brand ambassador, to help promote training and basketball gear in China is hailed as the reason for their success.
-It focused largely on brand image, with Chinese consumers acknowledging their ‘premium quality and no discounts in price’, it has become a symbol of high end goods, consistency and a lack of desperation for sales.
-The company is considered an upper and sheer sportswear brand although it has not gained big portion in the sportswear market share, this is just an example of what could happen to other smaller brands if they came to China and used the correct marketing and branding strategy.
+It focused largely on brand image, with Chinese consumers acknowledging their ‘premium quality and no discounts in price’, it has become a symbol of high-end goods, consistency and a lack of desperation for sales.
+The company is considered an upper and sheer sportswear brand although it has not gained a big portion in the sportswear market share, this is just an example of what could happen to other smaller brands if they came to China and used the correct marketing and branding strategy.

 Specialised sports studios are doing well.
-Instead of getting fit, these experienced based studios teach professional techniques, such as yoga, Pilates or boxing.
+Instead of getting fit, these experienced-based studios teach professional techniques, such as yoga, Pilates or boxing.
 Participants also have a chance to interact with the community and are therefore less likely to give up on their training.

 Most membership comes from impulse purchases.
 Members won’t go to the gym and most gyms only sell membership on a yearly basis, in short, selling more than their capacity.
 Personal trainers are promoted to increase profit however they are not competent and once customers do not see improvements, they stop coming.